-We have audited the basic financial statements of Countywide Law Enforcement District (the District), a component unit of Deschutes County, Oregon, as of and for the year ended June 30, 2020, and have issued our report thereon dated January 15, 2021.
-We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to the financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States and the standards applicable to the financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States and the standards applicable to the financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States and the provisions of the Minimum Standards for Audits of Oregon Municipal Corporations, prescribed by the Secretary of State.
+We have audited the basic financial statements of Countywide Law Enforcement District (the District), a component unit of Deschutes County, Oregon, as of and for the year ended June 30, 2021, and have issued our report thereon dated January 5, 2022.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to the financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States and the standards applicable to the financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States and the provisions of the Minimum Standards for Audits of Oregon Municipal Corporations, prescribed by the Secretary of State.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the basic financial statements are free from material misstatement.